Pat-Lafon/Cobb_Artifact/README.md

-Once all the data has been collected (or just using the results files currently included in the artifact), running `make results` will produce a latex table aggregrating the results.
+Once all the data has been collected (or just using the results files currently included in the artifact), running `make results` will produce a LaTeX table aggregrating the results.

 ### RQ2/3